roddone/BetaSeries.Net/README.md

 SHOWS.Display.[Delete|Get|Post|Put]();
 ```

-All the Urls works the same way, all you have to do is to have a look on [https://www.betaseries.com/api/](BetaSeries API) to find the Urls you need to call.
+All the Urls works the same way, all you have to do is to have a look on [BetaSeries API](https://www.betaseries.com/api) to find the Urls you need to call.

 ## Return types
 All methods returns (for now) a dynamic object that contains the API response.
 Feel free to implement strong-typed response types if you need to use real return types.